-When storing your touring coach, a key switch, located in the overhead compartment behind the driver's seat, can be used to turn OFF the battery heaters.
-This will prevent any parasitic battery draws from the heaters, while the coach is in storage.
+The battery heaters key switch is located in the overhead compartment behind the driver's seat.
+This key switch can be used to turn ON or OFF the battery heaters.
+When storing your touring coach, it is recommended the key switch be turned OFF to prevent any parasitic battery draws from the heaters, while the coach is in storage.